 TGbk editor: Please add the following paragraph for NDPA (track changes enabled):

+A 320 MHz Ranging NDP Announcement frame shall be transmitted in a non-HT Duplicate PPDU or EHT MU PPDU and the frame shall satisfy the following rules:

+• the NDP Announcement Type subfield of the frame shall be set to 1;

+• the format of a STA Info field in the frame shall be one of the formats defined in Figure 9-61da, Figure 9-61db, Figure 9-61dc and Figure 9-61dd.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-23/0390r0 to the TGbk Draft 0.1?